JelenaRaonic/Web_scrapping/README.md

 This is full web-scraping and data analysis project and it consists of two parts.

 #### Part 1: Scrape titles and preview text from Mars news articles.
+Inspect the page to identify which elements to scrape.
+Extract the titles and preview text of the news articles that is scraped.
+Store the scraping results in Python data structures and store the scraped data in a JSON file.

 #### Part 2: Scrape and analyze Mars weather data, which exists in a table.